Zenith-the-realest/school-vault/Notes/The Romantic Era.md

 - They did this by using **old literary conventions**  and repurposing them.
 These poems rejected institutions of power, and the poetry was used to spread **messages and political ideas.**

+## What did Romantic writers do?

+As mentioned before, Romantic writers repurposed old literary conventions.
+They also used a more **emotional and subjective view**, to protest the cold rationalism of Enlightenment.

+They looked to the beauty of nature and past life to protest the changing world.

 # **References**

 [[Context of Ozymandias]]